Asthma is considered pre-existing medical condition, but this doesn’t necessarily mean you can’t get travel insurance.

 Unless you meet the criteria for automatic coverage, you’ll need to disclose your condition before you go on further trips.

-• If you have other pre-existing medical conditions that are not on our automatically covered list, it’s likely you will need to disclose those conditions.
-If your asthma meets the criteria for automatic cover, you don’t need to disclose it.
+If you have other pre-existing medical conditions you will also need to disclose those conditions.

 Please be aware that depending on the outcome of the assessment you may need to pay an additional premium.